 If you are a victim of a wrong sleeping pattern, you may put yourself into some chronic physical health issues like:

 - Heart Disease

 - High Blood Pressure

 The lack of sleep also becomes the reason for mental health issues like:

 - Communication Trouble

 - Lack of Concentration

-How to Strengthen the Immune System?
+How To Strengthen The Immune System?

 The increased workload and night shifts also cause sleep imbalance and disturb the biological clock, which ultimately becomes the reason for low immunity.
 So, how can you work on strengthening your immune system?

-The usage of mobile phones, television, or computers also deprives the brain of balanced sleep.
+Using mobile phones, television, or computers also deprives the brain of balanced sleep.
 The reason is that the rays from a cell phone or similar electronic devices signal the brain to keep awakening, which ultimately unnecessarily puts you in a wake-up position for late hours.